pedroduarten9/oltp-log-processor/docs/next-steps.md

 Priority: P0

+## Log level (Severity)

+We should "fix" the log level being configurable with Otel, I didn't have time to investigate further, therefore, right now it's not configurable.

+Priority: P0

 ## Monitoring

 We should be able to monitor this service to understand it's health.
 We should check for it's load, validate it's data sources...